 Caught on the Path - the Master Trap

-We seek through our own efforts a spiritual self-reliance, yet often find in spite of it all that we are coming to the end of our rope, with a need for reliance on a Higher Power, as Ramana Maharshi would say, or "Other-Power", the term used by Shinran Buddhism.
-Grace must take a hand in this affair and show us the way beyond the conceptions, expectations and limitations of our core wounds, mind, ego, and dualistic thinking.
+We generally seek spiritual success through our own efforts, yet find sooner or later the end of our rope, and an ever-deeper need for reliance on a Higher Power.
+In short, Grace, in ways we often do not expect, must take a hand in the affair and show us the way beyond the conceptions, expectations and limitations of core wounds, deeply ingrained habit patterns, mind, ego, and erroneous thinking.
 The following are a few quotes for contemplation from various traditions to help us understand and endure this predicament.

 "Hope indeed is misery greatest, Hopelessness a bliss above the rest."